marijnh/Eloquent-JavaScript/20_node.md

 `path` module, which resolves relative paths.
 It then verifies that the result is _below_ the working directory.
-The `process.cwd` function (where "cwd" stands for "current working directory") can be used used to find this working directory.
+The `process.cwd` function (where "cwd" stands for "current working directory") can be used to find this working directory.
 When the path doesn't start with the base directory, the function throws an error response object, using the HTTP status code that indicates that access to the resource is forbidden.